 |In a lower risk category||Wildlife species placed in a lower risk category after reassessment||Lower risk|

 |No longer at risk||Wildlife species moved to the Not at Risk category from a risk category||Lower risk|

-1 Wildlife species that are “data deficient” on both dates when an assessment is made are excluded.
+Note: [A] Wildlife species that are Data deficient on both dates when an assessment was made are excluded from the indicator.